Adaptive Two-stage Stochastic Programming with an Analysis on Capacity Expansion Planning Problem: Introduction

 There have been many problems in the operations management literature that require partially adaptive policies for determining the best set of actions over a multi-period planning horizon.
 Supply contracts between buyers and suppliers constitute an important class of problems to determine purchasing and production related decisions over multiple time periods by necessitating a certain set of commitments \citep{Kouvelis2006}.
 If a buyer desires to update her purchasing commitments considering the uncertainties in the upcoming periods, the supplier might be able to only allow limited flexibility to prevent frequent disruptions in plans.
-On the other hand, if a buyer and supplier agree on a static policy, this might not be a cost effective solution over long run \citep{Urban2000}. \citet{Bassok1997} presents the importance of this issue in electronics industry by discussing how flexibility levels settled by the buyers and suppliers become critical in determining purchasing policies.
-Similarly, \citet{BarnesSchuster2002} motivates the necessity of these limitations by providing examples from toys, apparel, and electronics industries.
-More specifically, the suppliers may not be able to allow multiple updates in purchasing commitments possibly due to production or procurement related lead times, and additional cost of holding unnecessary levels of inventory of raw materials or finished goods.
-In these problem settings, it becomes critical to understand how these contracts can be constructed by taking into account the changes at a cost to the buyers and suppliers under this limited flexibility \citep{BenTal2005, GomezPadilla2009, Bicer2016}.
+On the other hand, if a buyer and supplier agree on a static policy, this might not be a cost-effective solution over { the} long run \citep{Urban2000}. \citet{Bassok1997} present the importance of this {limited flexibility} in electronics industry by discussing how flexibility levels settled by the buyers and suppliers become critical in determining purchasing policies.
+Similarly, \citet{BarnesSchuster2002} motivate the necessity of these limitations by providing examples from toys, apparel, and electronics industries.
+More specifically, the suppliers may not be able to allow multiple updates in purchasing commitments possibly due to production or procurement related lead times, and additional cost of holding unnecessary levels of inventory.
+In these problem settings, it becomes critical to understand how these contracts can be constructed by taking into account the changes at a cost to the buyers and suppliers under this limited flexibility \citep{BenTal2005, Bicer2016}.